Room for New Ideas

-"If you strive to survive tomorrow's market, you must rely on the creative potential of your employees.
-They're the only ones who can sense new customers' needs and generate innovation", highlights the renowned management consultant and bestselling author Reinhard K. Sprenger ("Das Pronzip Selbstverantwortung" - The Principle of Personal Responsibility").
-Yet, flashes of genius and good ideas don't come at the push of a button.
-Creative experts, therefore, recommend breaking out of your daily routine.
-This way you may, rethink things and develop different perspectives.
+"If you strive to survive in the market of tomorrow, you must rely on the creative potential of your employees.
+They are the only ones who can sense new customers' needs and generate innovations", highlights the renowned management consultant and bestselling author Reinhard K. Sprenger ("Das Pronzip Selbstverantwortung" - The Principle of Personal Responsiblity").
+Yet flashes of genius and good ideas don't come at the push of a button.
+Creative experts therefore recommend breaking out of your daily routine.
+This way you may rethink things and develop different perspectives.
 A conventional workplace is often not suitable for this venture.

-tesa is one of the 30% of German companies that have set up a so-called ‘Innovation Room’ for their employees to come up with fresh ideas.
-Next to inspiring colors and sophisticated lighting concepts, unconventional furniture helps to promote creative thought processes.
-You can tell already from afar that the creative space at tesa inspires fresh impulses: Comfy stools, which shine in bright green, pink, and blue.
-And there are mobile partition walls, a projector, a small grandstand, and plenty of space for movement and free design and creativity.
+tesa is one of the 30% of companies in Germany that have set up a so-called ‘Innovation Room’ for their employees to come up with fresh ideas.
+Next to inspiring colours and sophisticated lighting concepts, unconventional furniture helps to promote creative thought processes.
+You can tell already from afar that the creative space at tesa inspires fresh impulses: There are comfy stools which shine in bright green, pink and blue.
+And there are mobile partition walls, a projector, a small grandstand and plenty of space for movement and thus for free design and creativity.

-“It doesn’t matter what we call this room – Creative Room, Room for Ideas, Innovation Space or Creative Area.
-The decisive factor is that it offers the opportunity to work differently and that the design of its features distinguishes it from traditional meeting rooms.
-Try something different and let your ideas and thoughts run free.
+“It doesn’t really matter what we call this room – Creative Room, Room for Ideas, Innovation Space or Creative Area.
+The decisive factor is that it offers the opportunity to work differently, and that its features and design distinguish it from traditional meeting rooms.
+Simply try something different and let your ideas and thoughts run free.
 Often you may experience the greatest surprises and the best results in rooms or areas where interdisciplinary teams can work together flexibly and freely,” explains Nina Schulz, Digital Change Agent and co-initiator of the Creative Room.

-Feedback is essential - an on-site tablet allows thinkers to rate the room.
-The team around the Digital Change Agents at tesa welcomes feedback and suggestions at all times and takes ideas from colleagues very seriously.
-After the first six months, the initiators pooled the feedback from their colleagues and felt confident in their assumption that a room can influence the attitude towards a meeting.
+Feedback is essential; therefore, the room can be rated on an on-site tablet.
+The team around the Digital Change Agents at tesa welcomes suggestions and critique at all times and takes ideas from colleagues very seriously.
+After the first six months, the initiators pooled the feedback from their colleagues and felt confirmed in their assumption that a room can influence the attitude towards a meeting and thus the results.

 It is particularly important that the new room does not stick to a fixed concept, but simply provides many tips, ideas and methods on how to get to your destination with the help of the available furniture and spaces.
 However, it should also grow and change.
 “We definitely don’t want a room that doesn’t move with the flow,” confirms Nina Schulz.